dw943893/baseball_predictor/README.md

 - Which players should I add to improve the team?

-In addition to improving the team's on-field performance, I want to enhance the fan experience by easing traffic congestion after the game and increasing fan engagement through a new app, "Baseball Game Predictor" that helps them decide whether to stay or leave early and beat the traffic, based on the likelihood of the home team winning that particular game.
+In addition to improving the team's on-field performance, I want to enhance the fan experience by easing traffic congestion after the game and increasing fan engagement through a new app, "Baseball Game Predictor" that helps them decide whether to stay for the entire game or leave early and beat the traffic, based on the likelihood of the home team winning that particular game.

 ## Definition of Success